A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: The Training and Assessment System

 \subsection{Interface between the Trainee and the Drone}

-The trainee manipulates the drone in the simulated inspection using a remote controller.
-TASBID uses a Phantom 2 DJI controller for this purpose.
-The controller is connected to Unity, the development environment for creating the simulation, using the vJoy device driver \cite{vjoystick} and the method in mDjiController \cite{mDjiController}.
-The trainee adjust the joysticks of the controller to control the drone movement and speed.
-The trainee's data on operating the controller are recorded.
+The trainee operates the drone in the simulated inspection using a remote controller.
+Currently, TASBID uses a Phantom 2 DJI controller for this purpose.
+The controller is connected to Unity using the vJoy device driver \cite{vjoystick} and the method in mDjiController \cite{mDjiController}.
+The trainee adjusts the joysticks of the controller to control the movement, rotation, and speed of the drone.
+The trainee's operations of the drone are recorded as time series data.